kean/Nuke/README.md

 #### Providing Custom Handlers

-Nuke has a flexible `loadImage(with:into:handler:)` method which lets you handle the response any way you want.
+Nuke has a flexible `loadImage(with:into:handler:)` method which lets you handle the response any way you'd like.
 You can use it to implement custom transitions, show loading indicators, and more.

 ```swift
 indicator.startAnimating()